krowinski/php-mysql-replication/README.md

 DELETE FROM test4 WHERE id = 1;
 ```

-Output will be similar to this:
+Output will be similar to this (depends on configuration):

     === Event gtid ===
     Date: 2016-03-13T21:46:31+00:00